xiangzhou/xiangzhou.github.io/_pages/software.md

 * Contact <a href="mailto:ying_ma@brown.edu">Ying Ma</a> with any questions, comments, or bugs reports.

+## Local genetic correlation estimation using summary statistics (Logica)

+Logica (LOcal GenetIc Correlation across Ancestries) is a method specifically designed to estimate local genetic correlations across ancestries.
+Logica employs a bivariate linear mixed model that explicitly accounts for diverse LD patterns across ancestries, operates on GWAS summary statistics, and utilizes a maximum likelihood framework for robust inference.
+Logica enhances the accuracy of MoM estimates, produces well-controlled false discovery rates, and demonstrates greater power in detecting local genetically correlated regions.
+An important byproduct of Logica is its reformulation of a joint heritability test across ancestries, which explicitly accounts for the composite natural of the null hypothesis, resulting in well-calibrated P-values.

+* The software is currently available <a href="https://github.com/borangao/Logica">github</a>.
+* Citation: Boran Gao, and Xiang Zhou (2025).
+Logica: A likelihood framework for cross-ancestry local genetic correlation estimation using summary statistics.
+* Please contact <a href="mailto:gao824@purdue.edu">Boran Gao</a> with any questions, comments, or bug reports.

 ## Mixed model Association for Count data via data AUgmentation (MACAU)

 MACAU is the software implementing the Mixed model Association for Count data via data AUgmentation algorithm.
 It fits a binomial mixed model to perform differential methylation analysis for bisulfite sequencing studies.
 It fits a Poisson mixed model to perform differential expression analysis for RNA sequencing studies.
 It is computationally efficient for large scale sequencing studies and uses freely available open-source numerical libraries.